deoxxa/astarisx/README.md

 - hobbies (dataContext)
   + [viewModel properties and functions...]

+>___This is probably a good time to explain a little about what's going on.___
+>
+>When a Model, ViewModel or DomainViewModel is instantiated, IMVVM takes all the defined functions and places them on the Object's prototype and takes all the field descriptors and assigns them as properties for the newly created object.
+>
+>So whatever is defined within a Model, ViewModel or DomainModel, is visible to other objects.
+This means that the View has visibility and access to all the functions and properties, including any implementation specific functions and properties, which probably should be kept separate from the View.
+>
+>What would be preferred, is to only expose the properties and functions the View needs.
+To accomplish this, define any variables, properties or functions outside of your Models, ViewModels and DomainViewModels, and simply reference them.
+That way the View API is kept nice and clean and your implementation is kept separate.

 ### Render the View

 Then you just render the View, specifying a `domainModel` prop, that references the 'DomainViewModel'.